 TitanHQ can’t help you with your remote worker cybersecurity awareness training, but we can help by ensuring employees have to deal with fewer threats by protecting against email and web-based attacks.

-SpamTitan is an advanced and powerful cloud-based email security solution that will protect remote workers from phishing, spear phishing, malware, virus, and ransomware attacks by blocking attacks at source and preventing the threats from reaching inboxes.
-SpamTitan features dual anti-virus engines to protect against known malware threats and sandboxing to block unknown (zero-day) malware threats.
-SpamTitan incorporate several real-time threat intelligence feeds to block current and emerging phishing attacks and machine learning technology detects and blocks previously unseen phishing threats.
+SpamTitan is an advanced and powerful cloud-based email security solution that will protect remote workers from phishing, spear phishing, malware, virus, and ransomware attacks by blocking attacks at the source and preventing the threats from reaching inboxes.
+SpamTitan features dual anti-virus engines to protect against known malware threats and email sandboxing to block unknown (zero-day) malware threats.
+SpamTitan incorporates several real-time threat intelligence feeds to block current and emerging phishing attacks and machine learning technology detects and blocks previously unseen phishing threats.
 SpamTitan has been developed to work seamlessly with Office 365 to allow businesses to create layered defenses, augmenting Microsoft’s protections and adding advanced threat detection and blocking capabilities.

 WebTitan is a DNS filtering solution that will protect all workers from web-based attacks, no matter where they access the internet.
-WebTitan incorporates zero-minute threat intelligence and blocks malicious domains and webpages as soon as they are identified.
+WebTitan incorporates zero-minute threat intelligence and blocks malicious domains and web pages as soon as they are identified.
 The solution can also be used to carefully control the types of websites that remote workers can access on their corporate-owned devices, via keyword and category-based controls.
 WebTitan can also be configured to block the downloading of malicious files and software installers to control shadow IT.